Top 5 Signs Your Legal Team Needs A Compliance & Ethics Professional

 The key here is to be Real about your bandwidth, the demands on your time and attention, and your level of expertise.
 With so many competing demands and the fact that the priority is to keep the business flowing, how will you effectively assess the elements of your compliance program?

-Engaging a certified compliance and ethics professional to do a comprehensive assessment of your program is not only a Blue Ribbon practice [citation or footnote], it is also the best and fastest way for you to understand what is in place, who is running it, if it is effective, and what may be missing, so you can begin to evaluate how you will manage the program and fulfill your duties to report to the board on the health of the program.
+Engaging a certified compliance and ethics professional to do a comprehensive assessment of your program is not only a Blue Ribbon practice2, it is also the best and fastest way for you to understand what is in place, who is running it, if it is effective, and what may be missing, so you can begin to evaluate how you will manage the program and fulfill your duties to report to the board on the health of the program.
 A quality program assessment should comprehensively evaluate all the required elements of your program against applicable standards, gauge their maturity and effectiveness, and provide recommendations on how to fill gaps and assign resources so you can see the lay of the land to determine how to best manage the program.

 3) Your company just got in trouble.